Answering Your Questions about Trust Accounting

 B. Rule 1.15 requires the lawyer to maintain the following reports:

 1) a periodic (at least quarterly) reconciliation “that reflects the trust account balance for each client, person or entity.”
 Rule 1.15(d)(3)(i);

 2) a monthly reconciliation of the cash receipts journal, cash disbursements journal, the trust account checkbook balance and the trust account bank statement balance (Rule 1.15(d)(3)(ii); and

 3) a periodic ( at least quarterly) reconciliation of the cash balances to the subsidiary ledger balance.
 (Rule 1.15 (d)(3)(iii)).

 C. What are the record keeping requirements for lawyers serving as fiduciaries?

-Lawyers serving as fiduciaries must keep annual summaries of all receipts and disbursements.
-(Rule 1.15(e)(2)).
+Lawyers serving as fiduciaries must keep annual summaries of all receipts and disbursements “comparable to…an accounting…required of a court-supervised fiduciary.”
+(Rule 1.15(c)(3)).

 D. For how long must books and records be maintained?

 At least 5 calendar years after termination of representation or fiduciary responsibility.
 (Rule 1.15(c)(4)).